jeremy-deutsch/eslint-plugin-jsx-falsy/README.md

 $ yarn add --dev eslint-plugin-jsx-falsy
 ```

-**Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-jsx-falsy` globally.
+**Note:** If you installed ESLint globally (using `yarn global` or `npm install -g`) then you must also install `eslint-plugin-jsx-falsy` globally.

 ## Usage

 Add `jsx-falsy` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix.
-Note that the rule won't work unless `project` is specified in `parserOptions`, since this rule uses type information (more information [here](https://github.com/typescript-eslint/typescript-eslint/blob/master/docs/getting-started/linting/TYPED_LINTING.md)).
+Note that the rule won't work unless `project` is specified in `parserOptions`, since this rule uses type information (more details [here](https://github.com/typescript-eslint/typescript-eslint/blob/master/docs/getting-started/linting/TYPED_LINTING.md)).

 ```json
 {